 The study of astronomy may offer limited scope to individuals engaged in this course due to the requirement of extreme experts relevant to the needs of space works.
 If an individual is pursuing this course under a prestigious well-known Institution, he/ she might have a better future scope in the future.

-This subject requires a lot of enthusiasm and efforts to understand the celestial bodies and its workings along with changes that take place over time.
-With the skills and experience obtained throughout the course, if an individual has an outstanding performance and knowledge in astronomy, the chances of being employed in ISRO or NASA becomes a possibility.
-One can pursue this course in India as well as abroad, and its scope depends on the individual’s dedication and research-based studies and works achieved over time.
+This subject requires a lot of enthusiasm and effort to understand the celestial bodies and their workings along with changes that take place over time.
+With the skills and experience obtained throughout the course, if an individual has an outstanding performance and knowledge in astronomy, the chances of being employed in ISRO or NASA become a possibility.
+One can pursue this course in India as well as abroad, and its scope depends on the individual’s dedication and research-based studies and work achieved over time.

 The core subjects of study in astronomy include;

 9. Advanced electronics

 The career aspects of astronomy course studies and the opportunities that come along with it depend on the individual’s skills and expertise in the field.
 Prestigious Institutions' job offered to require high-level skill.
 Most people pursuing astronomy carry on with research-based studies of the subject as a PhD degree to gain professional-level employment and make discoveries.

 Many individuals with a PhD in astronomy get job offers from ISRO and NASA, which are considered the most prestigious companies you can work at.
 One can not only pursue a career in India but also abroad with the relevant expertise in the field of subject, and they work on different niches and job positions in astronomy-related companies.

 Discoveries enabled by Technology and research have changed our understanding of the universe dramatically, leading to a need for newer technology and ideas and subjects in the field of astronomy.